Mystery Case Files: Ravenhearst Unlocked (2015)

 Mystery Case Files: Ravenhearst Unlocked is the thirteenth game in the casual adventure game series and published by Big Fish Games.
-Released on November 27, 2015, it is the second game in the series to be developed by Eipix Entertainment.
+Released in November 2015, it is the second game in the series to be developed by Eipix Entertainment.
 The mode is single-player and the platforms include Windows, Mac OS X, iOS and Android.
-It is the final part of the Ravenhearst storyline.
+It is the fifth part of the "Ravenhearst" storyline.